 • Reprinted in the Spring ’23 special issue of Scientific American on ‘The Brain’

-• Three letters of response and our reply to these will appear in the September ’23 print issue of Scientific American
+• Three letters of response and our reply to these appear in the September ’23 print issue of Scientific American

-(Forthcoming) ‘Is Pain Modular?’ (w/ Laurenz Casser) in Mind & Language [pdf]
+(2023) ‘Is Pain Modular?’ (w/ Laurenz Casser) in Mind & Language [pdf]

 (2022) ‘Mapping the Visual Icon’ in The Philosophical Quarterly [pdf]